-"Good Times" were also had on the boomerang field teaching some local pit woofies how to rang American style, check out the teeth on the one in the middle, looks like she's part Forengie.
+'Good Times" were also had on the boomerang field teaching some local ladies how to throw

 13 of the Americans (plus our adopted American Lars and Aussie Rob Croll) went bowling one evening at the urging of Moleman, and thoroughly enjoyed the Japanese bowling alley experience.
 We had a good time during the scheduled tour events for the competitors, first at the highly regarded Asahikawa Zoo, followed by an excellent visit to the Otokoyama Sake Brewery - where one was able to enjoy samples of as many of their varieties of rice wine as one wanted!
 I stopped at 6 since we had to throw the next day.
 There were the karaoke sessions with Gregg, the most memorable of which also featured the